rjarry/aerc/CONTRIBUTING.md

     $ make

 Patch the code.
 Write some tests.
-Ensure that your code is properly formatted with gofumpt.
+Ensure that your code is properly formatted with `gofumpt`.
 Ensure that everything builds and works as expected.
 Ensure that you did not break anything.

 - If applicable, update unit tests.
 - If adding a new feature, please consider adding new tests.